Notes on projective structures with torsion: Introduction

 \section{Introduction}

 Projective structures are quite well-studied.
-They can be described by Cartan connections and frame bundles, as studied by Kobayashi and Nagano~\cite{Kobayashi-Nagano}, et. al. Projective structures can be also described in terms of Thomas--Whitehead connections (TW-connections for short) which are linear connections on a certain line bundle~\cite{Roberts}.
+They can be described by Cartan connections and frame bundles, as studied by Kobayashi and Nagano~\cite{Kobayashi-Nagano}, et.~al. Projective structures can be also described in terms of Thomas--Whitehead connections (TW-connections for short) which are linear connections on a certain line bundle~\cite{Roberts}.
 Associated with projective structures are torsions, which are $2$-forms.
+Such structures appears in several contexts, for example in the study of foliations in our point of view~\cite{asuke:2015},~\cite{asuke:2017}.
 If the torsion of a projective structure vanishes, then the structure is said to be \textit{torsion-free} or without torsion.
 Actually, the above-mentioned studies are done in the torsion-free case.
 One of the most fundamental results is the existence of normal projective connections~\cite{Kobayashi-Nagano}*{Proposition~3} which is a Cartan connection of special kind.
 A corresponding result for TW-connections is known as the Fundamental theorem for TW-connections~\cite{Roberts}.
 On the other hand, linear connections always induce projective structures even if they are with torsions.
-In this article, we study how linear connections with torsions induce projective structures.
-Indeed, we will study projective structures with torsion and show that they can be treated in a parallel way to the torsion-free case.
+Such geometric structures with torsions are previously studied by Morimoto~\cite{Morimoto1983},~\cite{Morimoto1993}, McKay~\cite{McKay}, et.~al in terms of Cartan connections.
+In this article, we will show that we can modify Kobayashi's formulation to apply so that we can treat projective structures with torsions using affine connections in a parallel way as in~\cite{Kobayashi-Nagano}.
 For this purpose, we need a notion of formal frame bundles~\cite{asuke:2022} which is a generalization of frame bundles.
 Usually, a $2$-frame at a point is given by a pair $(a^i{}_j,a^i_{jk})\in\GL_n(\R)\times\R^{n^3}$ such that $a^i{}_{jk}=a^i{}_{kj}$.
 The symmetricity condition is quite related with torsion-freeness and we have to drop this condition in order to deal with torsions.
 This leads us to formal frames.
 A formal $2$-frame at a point is a pair $(a^i{}_j,a^i_{jk})\in\GL_n(\R)\times\R^{n^3}$.
 We refer to~\cite{asuke:2022} for the precise definition and details of formal frames.
-Expecting a better understanding of the torsion, we will study some examples of projective structures of which the torsion is non-trivial while the curvature is trivial.
-Finally, we remark that a slightly different approach to projective structures with torsion is presented in~\cite{McKay}*{Section~7}.
+We also introduce a version of TW-connections applicable for projective structures with torsions.
+Finally, expecting a better understanding of the torsion, we will study some examples of projective structures of which the torsion is non-trivial while the curvature is trivial.

 In this article, projective structures are considered to be the same if they have the same (unparameterized) geodesics and the same torsions except last part of Section~2.
 Throughout this article, $(U,\varphi)$ and $(\widehat{U},\widehat{\varphi})$ denote charts, and $\psi$ denotes the transition function.
 Representing (local) tensors, we make use of the Einstein convention.
 For example, $a^i{}_\alpha b^\alpha{}_{jk}$ means $\sum_{\alpha}a^i{}_\alpha b^\alpha_{jk}$.
 The range of $\alpha$ will be from $1$ to $\dim M$ or from $1$ to $\dim M+1$.
 We basically retain notations of \cite{Kobayashi-Nagano} and \cite{Roberts}.
 Finally, the order of lower indices of the Christoffel symbols are reversed in this article (see Notation~\ref{not2.12}).